-As you begin the college search, you may assume that any public college in the country would be affordable when compared to private colleges – but that’s not necessarily the case.
+As high school juniors and seniors begin the college search, they may assume that any public college in the country would be affordable when compared to private colleges – but that’s not necessarily the case.
 Yes, colleges within your own state will be reasonably priced; but if you plan to attend a public college in a state in which you do not reside, it can be just as expensive as some of those private colleges.

-Many public colleges charge out-of-state tuition prices to students that are not residents of that particular state.
+Many public colleges charge out-of-state tuition prices to students that are not residents of that specific state.
 In fact, according to a study by the College Board

-, the average tuition cost for undergraduates to attend a four-year public college for the 2018-2019 academic year was $26,290 - about two and a half times more than the average cost of in-state tuition.
+, the average tuition cost for undergraduates to attend a four-year public college for the 2019-2020 academic year was $26,820 – about two and a half times more than the average cost of in-state tuition of $10,440.

-And that’s just tuition.
-Throw room and board costs on top of that, and attending an out-of-state public college could cost you quite a bit.
+And that’s just tuition and fees.
+Throw room and board costs on top of that and attending an out-of-state public college could cost you quite a bit.

-However, for those students desiring a taste of another part of the country, there are colleges out there that offer a very reasonable price to students that aren’t residents of that particular state.
+However, for those students desiring a taste of another part of the country, there are colleges out there that offer a very reasonable price to students who live outside of that particular state.
 BestColleges.com ranked the 50 colleges with the lowest out-of-state tuition

 .
 The rankings only considered not-for-profit public and private schools with more than 900 students enrolled.
-Check out the top ten cheapest U.S. colleges with out-of-state tuition, starting with number ten:
+Check out the top ten cheapest U.S. colleges with out-of-state tuition:

 Location: Canyon, Texas